leynos/lag-complexity/README.md

   question and see its cognitive load scores update in real-time, right in your browser!
-- **Jupyter Notebook Walkthroughs**: [Link to notebooks directory] - Explore detailed, narrative examples showcasing how `lag_complexity` enables smarter, safer agent behaviour.
+- **Jupyter Notebook Walkthroughs**: [Link to notebooks directory] - Explore detailed, narrative examples showcasing how `lag-complexity` enables smarter, safer agent behaviour.

 ## Contributing